 Health care administration is a rapidly growing profession.
 According to the Bureau of Labor Statistics, jobs in this field are expected to grow 17 percent between 2014 and 2024, much faster than the average for all occupations1.
 Health care administrators must be ready to handle ongoing developments in the field.
 The online Master's in Health Care Administration degree offers the knowledge and skills needed to ascend to and succeed in a variety of upper-level positions.

-The progressive curriculum of the online Master of Science in Health Care Administration is focused on accelerating students' learning through applied study of actual cases, relevant projects, lively discussion, and interactive learning forums.
+The progressive curriculum of the online MHA in Health Care Administration is focused on accelerating students' learning through applied study of actual cases, relevant projects, lively discussion, and interactive learning forums.
 Students study the use of new technologies to manage and improve operations, ethics and legal issues in the field, and a range of issues related to gerontology, including long-term care policies and cultural attitudes toward the elderly.

 Graduates of the online Health Care Administration degree will have the skills, competencies, and confidence to pursue management and leadership positions within the field of health care administration.
-Some of the specific skills you will learn while completing your MS in Health Care Administration include:
+Some of the specific skills you will learn while completing your MHA in Health Care Administration include: